 At its core, yogurt is created by fermenting milk, or letting bacteria cultures build up in the milk until it’s thick and tangy.

-For all you cringing at the word bacteria-don’t worry.
+For all you cringing at the word bacteria—don’t worry.
 It’s the probiotic kind that’s good for your gut.
 (Intrigued by fermentation?
-Things like beer, cheese, wine and sourdough bread are all fermented foods, too.)
+This old-school cooking method may be the boost your diet needs.)